NaveenKS/Shell-scripts/README.md

 #Shell scripts

-###This project includes shell scripts serves various purposes :
+###This project includes shell scripts that serves for various purposes :

 - Script to search for a file which contains a specific word spanning across the directories.